 Mostly poor and rural, WEST VIRGINIA is known for its timber and coal mining industries, which thrive thanks to the state’s rich natural resources.
-Rightly called “the Mountain State”, it boasts the longest whitewater rivers and most extensive wilderness in the eastern US; for these reasons, the state has become a popular destination for hikers and outdoors enthusiasts, as the moonshiners of old have been replaced by ski instructors and mountain-bike guides.
+Nicknamed “the Mountain State”, it boasts the longest whitewater rivers and most extensive wilderness in the eastern USA; for these reasons, the state has become a popular destination for hikers and outdoors enthusiasts, the moonshiners of old replaced by ski instructors and mountain-bike guides.

 Back when the state was part of Virginia proper, the small-plot farmers here had little in common with the slave-holding tidewater planters of eastern Virginia.
-When the Civil War broke out, the area voted to set up a rival Virginia government, loyal to the Union.
-Statehood was formalized by Congress in 1863, and then eight years later by the Supreme Court.
-But mostly the state’s been known for its mining, with one of America’s most powerful unions, the United Mine Workers, developing here, and the companies responsible for resource extraction despoiling much of the landscape – the latest depredation being the “mountaintop removal” that has rendered much of the majestic scenery into a cleaved and scarred wasteland.
+When the Civil War broke out, the area voted to set up a rival Virginia government, loyal to the Union; statehood was formalized by Congress in 1863.
+But mostly the state’s been known for its mining – one of America’s most powerful unions, the United Mine Workers, sprang from here, and the mining companies themselves are responsible for resource extraction despoiling much of the landscape, including the “mountaintop removal” that has rendered much of the majestic scenery a cleaved and scarred wasteland.

 The New River Gorge

-One of West Virginia’s most spectacular river canyons, the NEW RIVER GORGE (24hr; free; w http://www.nps.gov/neri), lies just thirty miles west of Lewisburg along I-64.
-Stretching for over fifty miles, and protected as a national park, the thousand-foot chasm was carved through the limestone mountains by the New River – ironically one of the oldest in North America.
-Apart from one daily Amtrak train, there’s no easy access to most of the gorge; to see it in full, you have to get out on the water.
-For details on the cycling, climbing, hiking and rafting options available, visit the gorge’s southern Sandstone Visitor Center, located where Hwy-64 crosses the river (daily 9am–5pm; t 304/466-0417), or the Canyon Rim visitor centre, seven miles north of Oak Hill on Hwy-19 (June–Aug 10am–5pm; t 304/574-2115), which sits near the New River Gorge Bridge, dramatically rising 900ft above the river.
+Perhaps West Virginia’s most spectacular river canyon, the NEW RIVER GORGE lies thirty miles west of Lewisburg along I-64.
+Stretching for more than fifty miles, and protected as a national park, the 1000ft chasm was carved through the limestone mountains by the New River – ironically one of the oldest in North America.
+There’s no easy access to most of the gorge; to see it in full, you have to get out on the water.
+Any of the three visitor centres can provide full details on all the cycling, climbing, hiking and rafting options available.
+The Canyon Rim centre sits near the New River Gorge Bridge, dramatically suspended 900ft above the river.